 These commands do not change the value of the RESIDENT parameter in the onconfig file.
-That is, this change is not permanent, and residency reverts to the state specified by the RESIDENT parameter the next time that you set up shared memory.
-On UNIX, you must be root or user informix to turn residency on or off.
-On Windows, you must be a user in the Informix Admin group to turn residency on or off.
+That is, this change is not permanent, and residency reverts to the

 Turn residency on or off when restarting the database server

 You can use a text editor to turn residency on or off.
 To change the current state of residency, use a text editor to locate the RESIDENT parameter.
 Set RESIDENT to 1 to turn residency on or to 0 to turn residency off, and rewrite the file to disk.
 Before the changes take effect, you must shut down and restart the database server.